keller-mark/signature-visualization-backend/API.md

 FORMAT: 1A

 # ExploSig Server API
-Note that this API does NOT follow the traditional RESTful HTTP verb conventions.
+Note that this API does _not_ follow the traditional RESTful HTTP verb conventions.
 All requests are made via `POST`.

 Table of Contents:
 - [Data Listing](#data-listing-data-listing)